greyhats13/fta_iac/modules/gcp/secret-manager/README.md

 module "secret_manager" {
   source = "./modules/secret_manager"

   region      = "us-central1"
-  name    = "app-secrets"
+  name        = "db-credentials"
+  secret_data = jsonencode({
+    username = "db-user"
+    password = "db-pass"
+  })

   standard = {
-    Unit = "finance"
+    Unit    = "fta"
-    Env  = "production"
+    Env     = "mstr"
-    Code = "fin-app"
+    Code    = "gsm"
+    Feature = "iac"
   }

-  secret_data = {
-    "db_password" = "supersecretpassword"
-    "api_key"     = "abcdef1234567890"
-    "smtp_pass"   = "smtppassword"
 }
-}
 ```

 ## Notes

-- **Secret Data**: The `secret_data` variable accepts a map where the key is the `secret_id` and the value is the secret content.
-You can also provide a map with a `plaintext` key if additional attributes are needed.
+- **Secret Data Format**: The `secret_data` can be a plain string or a JSON-encoded string.
+If you're storing structured data, consider encoding it using `jsonencode`.
-- **Labels and Annotations**: Labels and annotations are applied to each secret for organizational purposes, using values from the `standard` map and other variables.
+- **Labels and Annotations**: Labels and annotations are applied to the secret resource using the values provided in the `standard` map and the `name` variable.
-- **Replication**: This module uses user-managed replication to specify the location where the secret is stored.
-Update the `replication` block if you need different replication settings.
+- **Replication**: The module uses user-managed replication to replicate the secret in the specified `region`.
-- **Sensitive Outputs**: Be cautious with sensitive outputs.
-Although Terraform masks sensitive output values, ensure that you handle them securely in your code and logs.
+- **Permissions**: Ensure that the Terraform service account has the necessary permissions to create secrets and secret versions in Google Cloud Secret Manager.

 ## Requirements